Sobansaud/oops-task/README.md

 SuggestionGenerator: A class for generating feedback and improvement suggestions.

 ExperienceChecker: A class to check and validate work experience listed in the resume.

+Python: The core programming language, leveraging OOP to ensure clean, modular, and scalable code.

+Pandas: For handling and analyzing skill data.

+Plotly: For creating interactive charts and graphs, visualizing the resume score and skills.

+WordCloud: For generating a visual representation of the most common skills found in the resume.

+Matplotlib: For visualizing data, such as the word cloud.

+🧠 Built Using OOP (Object-Oriented Programming)

+The architecture is modular and reusable thanks to extensive use of OOP.
+You’ll find class-based logic throughout the application for:

+Reading resumes (Resume_reader)

+Extracting skills (Skills)

+Scoring and analysis (Score)

+Generating suggestions (SuggestionGenerator)

 (How to Use)